Phreak87/FFSend.Net/README.md

 # FFSend.Net

-Firefox Send via .VB.Net
+Firefox Send via C#/VB.Net

-Upload Files to Firefox Send Service via Websocket.
+Upload Files to Firefox Send Service via the Websocket Service and access them via the Firefox send Webpage.

-This is a work in progress.

-you need to download Newtonsoft.Json and BouncyCastle.Crypto separately and copy it in your application folder.
+you need to download Newtonsoft.Json and BouncyCastle.Crypto separately and copy it in your Bin folder.

-Whats working:
-[X] All encryption routines.
-[X] Raw Websocket implementation.
-[X] Upload Files and Metadata (Get the right response)

-Whats not:
-[X] Open the Link in the Browser and get the file back.

-Please support and give hints why this is not working.
-(i think its only a small issue with the encryption)
+This is just a demonstration-project.
+Uploading small files will work (Tested 5.Dez.2019 - V2/3).
+Bigger Files will not work because of the own (simplest) Websocket implementation.

 The most knowledge comes from this github-project which is not working anymore (because of the socket